-Justice Antony Kimani Ndung'u of the Judicial Review Division issued the orders to have lawyer Calvin Koome investigated after it emerged DCI George Kinoti did not instruct him to file the case challenging the sentences saying he is ready to pay a fine.
+Justice Antony Kimani Ndung'u of the Judicial Review Division issued the orders to have lawyer Calvin Koome investigated after it emerged DCI George Kinoti did not instruct him to file the case challenging the sentence saying he is ready to pay a fine.

 This is after lawyer Koome admitted to the court that he had no instructions from Kinoti himself or the Attorney General's office to file the case.